Be an Advocate

 What is the BJC Fellows Program?

-The BJC Fellows Program is open to individuals between the ages of 25 and 45 with diverse educational, cultural, and professional experience.
+The BJC Fellows Program is open to individuals with diverse educational, cultural, and professional experience.
 There is no religious requirement — people from any or no religious background are welcome.
-Applicants must commit to advocating for religious liberty in their local communities and nationally, as they see fit.
+Applicants must be between the ages of 25 and 45, and they must commit to advocating for religious liberty.

 What is the time commitment?